Continuous spin superparticle in $4D$, ${\cal N}=1$ curved superspace

 As we pointed out, the modifications of the constraints should not change the number of first-class bosonic constraints.
 Let us pay attention that the initial constraints $\ell$ \p{const-sp-1-curv} and $\tilde \ell$ \p{const-sp-2-curv} contain the terms that are linear in $\mathcal{P}_a$.
 Modifying these constraints to include higher powers of $\mathcal{P}_a$ will almost inevitably lead to an increase in the number of constraints since the algebra of the constraints \p{PB-1F0-l},\,\p{PB-1F0-tl} cannot be closed only on the constraints $\ell_0$, $\ell$, $\tilde{\ell}$.
 To avoid the emergence of additional constrains, we should preserve linear dependence of expressions on $\mathcal{P}_a$.
 But $\ell$ and $\tilde \ell$ depend on $\mathcal{P}_a$ through the expressions $\mathcal{P}_a \left(\xi\sigma^a \bar\xi \right)$ and $\mathcal{P}_a \left(\bar\pi\tilde\sigma^a \pi \right)$.
-To preserve at modifications of the constraints only such linear in $\mathcal{P}_a$ expressions, we are forced to impose restrictions on the background supergeometry.
+To preserve only such linear in $\mathcal{P}_a$ expressions at modifications of the constraints, we are forced to impose restrictions on the background supergeometry.

 Let us consider the right-hand sides of relations \p{PB-llp}, \p{PB-1F0-l} and \p{PB-1F0-tl} and find out under what conditions these relations will be closed when the constraints $\ell^{\prime}_{0},\, \ell,\, \tilde{\ell}$ are satisfied.
 Taking into account the equalities \be \left(\xi\sigma^a \bar\xi \right)M_{ab}={}-\frac12\left(\xi\sigma_b \bar\xi \right)K\,,\qquad \left(\bar\pi\tilde\sigma^a \pi \right)M_{ab}=\frac12\left(\bar\pi\tilde\sigma_b \pi \right)K\,, \ee we see that the needed terms $\mathcal{P}_a \left(\xi\sigma^a \bar\xi \right)$ and $\mathcal{P}_a \left(\bar\pi\tilde\sigma^a \pi \right)$ will appear on the right-hand sides of \p{PB-llp}, \p{PB-1F0-l} and \p{PB-1F0-tl} only in the case when the components ${R}_{ab}{}^{cd}$ of the curvature tensor of background geometry are taken in the form \be _{ab}{}^{cd} \ ={} \ k \left(\delta_a^c\delta_b^d-\delta_a^d\delta_b^c\right), \ee where $k$ is a constant.
 As is well know, relation \p{R-dSitter} defines the constant curvature space-time.
 At zero, positive or negative $k$ we get the Minkowski, de Sitter, and anti-de Sitter spaces, respectively.